Semiconductor Crystals

 Figure 1.
 A crystal can be thought of as being like wallpaper.
 The motif is analogous to the basis and the arrangement of the motif over the surface is like the lattice.

 The points on the lattice are specified using vectors.
-Lattice vectors are the shortest distances to the nearest neighbouring points on the lattice and are conventionally denoted by and .
+Lattice vectors are the shortest distances to the nearest neighbouring points on the lattice and are conventionally denoted by a , b and c .
 The angles between these vectors are given the symbols , α, β and γ.
 A simple two-dimensional example is shown in Figure.
-2. Any two lattice points can be reached using a combination of the lattice vectors and .
-Obviously, in three dimensions, any point on the lattice can be reached using a combination of the three lattice vectors and c.
+2. Any two lattice points can be reached using a combination of the lattice vectors a and b .
+Obviously, in three dimensions, any point on the lattice can be reached using a combination of the three lattice vectors a , b and c.
 In 2-dimensions this is,

 Primitive Cell